Create Interactivity That Works

 Interactivity can be a powerful tool that can make your course stand out.
 However, only asking learners to click on something is not creating interactivity.
-After a point it becomes a mechanical and the learners will do it just to get ahead in the session.
-So, what is the right ways of creating interactivity?
+After a point it becomes mechanical and the learners will do it just to get ahead in the session.
+So, what is the right way of creating interactivity?
 The answer lies in understanding what is an interactivity and what are the types.
 Here is a short guide to get you started.

-What is an Interactivity?
+What Is An Interactivity?

 “Interactivity” is a word used to describe a learner’s engagement or involvement in the learning process.
-Often it involves an active effort on the learners side to seek out an outcome.
+Often it involves an active effort on the learner's side to seek out an outcome.
 It can be a simple multiple choice quiz or a complex business simulation.

 Here is an example, where the learners are asked to read a clue and find a location on the map.
 What are the different types of interactivity?

 In a response interactivity a question or activity that requires learner’s response is used to encourage learner involvement.
 This is done in order to promote learner engagement in the learning process.
 Response from the learner is analyzed and the learner is provided with a feedback to guide or reinforce learning.
 Response interactivity can take the form of simple questions such as: MCQs T/F Drag-and-drop Matching activities.

 This type of interactivity engages learners by encouraging exploratory learning.
 Here learners are guided to arrive at a concept, rule or principle.
-A well designed interactive manipulative allows learners to be engaged in interactive hands-on exploration of the concept leading to deeper understanding.
+A well-designed interactive manipulative allows learners to be engaged in interactive hands-on exploration of the concept leading to deeper understanding.

 Here is an example interactive manipulative.
-In this interactivity, where learners are asked to make a business decision by manipulating various factors like stock prices.
+In this interactivity, learners are asked to make a business decision by manipulating various factors like stock prices.